lucassalazar/react-todolist/README.md

 ## How to create React apps?

-* CLI Tool for creating React applications
+* CLI Tool for creating React applications (create-react-app)
 * Uses Webpack but need no configuration from the developer
 * Comes bundled with a dev server with hot reload
 * "npm run build" will compile all the code to something that the browser can read